Cowboys LB Lee on track to return Week 14

 "Everything is on track," Lee said.
 "We've got a couple of workouts, but feeling great."

-Lee was hurt in the first half of the Nov.
+Lee was hurt in the first half of a Nov.
 12 loss to the Atlanta Falcons after missing two games earlier in the season because of a hamstring strain.
-He said the severity of this strain was similar to the first one he suffered against the Arizona Cardinals in Week 3 but he missed more games because of three games in 12 days.
+He said the severity of this strain was similar to the first one he suffered against the Arizona Cardinals in Week 3, but he missed more games because Dallas played three times in a span of 12 days.

 Before Thursday, the Cowboys had lost six straight games without Lee, dating back to 2015.
 The defense fell apart in his absence.
 In the first four games Lee missed, the Cowboys allowed 156 yards per game on the ground.
 They gave up 78 of the 92 points the Cowboys allowed.